stanford-ppl/Green-Marl/doc/tutorial.md

     }

 The above code should be self-explantory with the comments.
-Note that in fact, the code itself can be as intuitive as the textual explanation once you understand the syntax.
+Note that in fact, the code itself can be as intuitive as the textual explanation once you become familar with the syntax.

-We can compile this code with gm_comp just the same as in the previous section.
+We can compile this code with gm_comp just as in the previous section:

     cd $(top)/apps
     make gen         %% this command generates .cc file out of .gm file